UberV/scaleGrid/README.md

 1. Download the zip file
 2. Extract the included folder to `public/modules` in your Foundry Virtual Tabletop installation folder.
+3. Make sure the extracted folder is named "scaleGrid" and not "scaleGrid-master".
+Rename it if necesarry.
 3. Restart Foundry Virtual Tabletop.

 ## How to Use the plugin